Aloe vera: benefits, dosage, contraindications

 Médicaments

-Aloe vera seems to inhibit thromboxane A2, prostaglandins, thus may reduce platelet aggregation.
-Theoretically, the concomitant use of aloe and other antiplatelet medications may reduce platelet aggregation and increase bleeding risk.
+Aloe vera appears to inhibit thromboxane A2 and prostaglandins, and thus may reduce platelet aggregation.
+Theoretically, concomitant use of aloe and other antiplatelet drugs may reduce platelet aggregation and increase the risk of bleeding.

-Clinical research suggests that aloe gel may lower blood glucose and increase the risk of hypoglycemia when used with antidiabetics.
+Clinical research suggests that aloe gel may lower blood glucose and increase the risk of hypoglycemia when used with antidiabetic drugs.

 Digoxin: strong interaction

-Theoretically, aloe latex increases the risk of adverse effects and toxicity of cardiac glycoside-based medications due to potassium loss.
+Theoretically, aloe latex increases the risk of adverse effects and the toxicity of cardiac glycoside medications due to potassium loss.

 Diuretics: moderate interaction

-Abuse of aloe latex may exacerbate potassium loss induced by diuretics and increase the risk of hypokalemia.
+Excessive use of aloe latex can worsen diuretic-induced potassium loss and increase the risk of hypokalemia.

 Precautions